 Tips for Reducing Anxiety & Stress

 Everyone struggles with stress and anxiety sometimes.
-We are biologically programmed to assess for threat related to safety, both in our physical environment and in our relationships.
+We are biologically programmed to assess for threats related to safety, both in our physical environment and in our relationships.

 Usually, anxiety passes once the stressor is over (the car misses us, our partner gets well).
 However, sometimes our bodies and minds take a long time calm down and relax, especially if we are subjected to constant repeated stressors.
 We then can experience ongoing fear as our new normal, exhausting us physically, mentally and emotionally.
 We were not built to live in a constant state of threat or anxiety, so we need to actively learn how to counter the habit of worry.